Focus – Ikaarans

 Clicking languages have been around since prehistoric times and, genetically speaking, at least the peoples who speak them can be traced back a good 35,000 years.
 I believe it’s highly likely that, when we go into space, we’ll encounter click languages.
 In canon, the only such language is Xindi Insectoid, which appears to be a function of the shape of that alien race’s mouth parts.

 First, they would send their young people out to work, in single-sex work gangs.
 They would farm or mine, mostly, as a form of community service to their race.
-These work groups would go out every four years during one festival, and would be returned in another.
+These work groups would go out every four years during one festival, and would return in another.
 By staying offworld, they would not consume as many resources.
 Plus they would create or obtain more resources, and bring them back at the end of their work commitments.
 In addition, they would be separate from the other gender during peak fertility years.

-Doctors aren’t needed because Ikaarans can heal themselves, and each other.
+Doctors are unnecessary because Ikaarans can heal themselves, and each other.
 They can heal members of other species, too, so long as the organs are more or less equivalent.
 In The Three of Us, the Ikaarans Jeris and Jobiram are able to heal Lili and Jay, but Jay has internal injuries that they cannot do anything about.
 In Everybody Knows This is Nowhere, a weapon is devised by the Imvari and the Xindi Insectoids, and that weapon is specifically designed to counteract Ikaaran empathic healing.
 When that weapon, which uses percussive shock, is used, the victim must be attended to very quickly for doctors to be able to do anything at all.

 Romance and Family Life